cnabio/cnab-spec/105-signing.md

     },
     {
         "bundle": "helloseattle",
-        "reason": "the helloseattle tool has been removed do to licensing restrictions" },
+        "reason": "the helloseattle tool has been removed due to licensing restrictions" },
     {
         "bundle": "fireflies",